-It is of the essence of proprietary estoppel in such a case that a present when they executed their wills before the solicitor who had drafted the mirror wills.
-Mr Clark had asked the solicitor if the wills were 'set in stone' and the solicitor explained that a party was always free to change the terms of their will.
-The solicitor said that he was aware that the deceased and Mr Clark never wanted to change their wills again and that their trust in one another not to make mutual wills takes effect.
-He rejected the hypothesis that there is some kind of 'floating trust' as from the death of the first testator, instead finding that on the agreements made the constructive trust arose on the death of the deceased.
-HHI Matthews considered that, in a mutual wills case, the constructive trust would generally arise on the death of the second testator, unless the agreement made between them had some term providing to the contrary.
-He considered whether that trust satisfied the so-called 'three certainties' rule, being:
+The Court heard evidence that in 2000 the Deceased and Mr Clark had invited the Claimants to be present when they executed their Wills before the solicitor who had drafted the mirror Wills.
+Mr Clark had asked the solicitor if the Wills were 'set in stone' and the solicitor explained that a party was always free to change the terms of their Will.
+The solicitor said that he was aware that the Deceased and Mr Clark never wanted to change their Wills again and that their trust in one another not to make any future changes was enough.
+After the execution of the Wills the Deceased and Mr Clarke both referred to their promises to each other not to change their Wills.